yousefbh1/chrome_extensions/vscode_line_actions/README.md

 ## Notes

+- Still in very early development, may not work as intended yet
 - If you have text selected, the extension will not interfere with normal cut operations
 - The extension only activates on Google Docs URLs
 - Requires the "clipboardWrite" permission to copy text to your clipboard